For student year

 Summary

-Many students, including those on the autism spectrum, benefit from receiving instructions in a structured sequence.
-Having the lesson expectations visible, clear, and easy to continually refer to can ease anxiety and alleviate receptive communication difficulties.
+Some students may need some extra support in understanding the lesson expectations and what tasks are involved.
+Teachers can support their students in staying on track with their work by providing a clear instructional sequence at the beginning of and throughout the lesson.
+Having visible, clear, and easy to refer to lesson expectations can ease anxiety and alleviate receptive communication difficulties.
 By providing an instructional sequence at the beginning of each lesson, teachers give students a road map of what will happen in the lesson.

 A clear visual instructional sequence: